bchin224/days_since_client/README.md

 - Modals now display event info input
 - Added Math.floor to round down elapsed days calculation
 - Added form resets to all form success and failure in UI

+1/18
+- Fixed bug: modals holding on to titles from other events
+- Added a brief message on home screen explaining the app

 ### User Stories
 - As a user, I want a form to sign up.